brimdata/brimcap/docs/Custom-Brimcap-Config.md

 As we did with Zeek and Suricata, we create a [wrapper script](https://github.com/brimdata/brimcap/blob/main/examples/nfdump-wrapper.sh) to act as our
 Brimcap analyzer.
-It works in two phases, first creating binary NetFlow records and then converting them to CSV. `nfpcapd` only accepts a true pcap file input (not a device like `/dev/stdin`), so we first store the incoming pcap in a temporary file.
-We also use GNU `head` to trim out some trailing summary lines that `nfdump` appends by default which would trip up the Zed CSV reader.
+It works in two phases, first creating binary NetFlow records and then converting them to JSON. `nfpcapd` only accepts a true pcap file input (not a device like `/dev/stdin`), so we first store the incoming pcap in a temporary file.

 ```
 $ cat nfdump-wrapper.sh